 Abuse, apostasy, and irrelevance are just a few of the words that keep coming up in the search for reasons for the decline.
 There are a variety of compelling opinions and I even have a few of my own.

-But I suggest there is another area of decline more significant and perhaps much less obvious—and one that certainly contributes to the church’s decline in numbers.
+But I suggest there is another area of decline more significant and perhaps much less obvious—and one that certainly contributes to the church’s decline in North America.

-And I think its likely a careful analysis would implicate the church’s leadership for this more significant issue.
+I think its likely a careful analysis would implicate modern church leadership for this more significant issue.

 By saying so, I’m not suggesting this pastor has it all together.
-Nor am I trying to cultivate (or ratify) some dishonest skeptics’ hate for the church.
-Rather, I’m hoping to raise some concerns in a conversational kind of way.
+Nor am I trying to cultivate (or ratify) some dishonest skeptics’ contempt for the church.
+Rather, I’m hoping to raise these concerns to offer some biblical perspective on authentic pastoral care.

-Further, I’m not claiming to be the expert in all church issues.
-However, I have been in some form of pastoral ministry for the last 19 years and feel I have some measure of insight about the issue.
+Before I begin, I’m not claiming to be the expert in all church issues, but I have served in various pastoral roles for more than twenty years and feel I can offer some measure of insight about the issue.

 So in an effort to pursue this conversation in a healthy way, here are 10 pastors I’m concerned about.

-I’m concerned about the pastor who attracts people with fancy self-help sermons instead of teaching people to be students of the Bible and theology.
+- I’m concerned about the pastor who attracts people with fancy self-help sermons instead of teaching people to be students of the Bible and theology.
 Sure topical sermons can be helpful teaching tools when used appropriately and in moderation.
-But to pique interest in the unchurched, church-growth pastors have promoted episodic sermons ad nauseam and to no avail at effectively grounding deeply committed disciples of Jesus, as the statistics provided previously demonstrate.
+But to pique the interest of the unchurched, church-growth advocates have promoted episodic sermons ad nauseam and to no avail at effectively grounding deeply committed disciples of Jesus, as the statistics provided previously demonstrate.

-I’m concerned about the pastor who is a chief executive instead of a contemplative sage.
+- I’m concerned about the pastor who is a chief executive instead of a contemplative sage.
 The pastor is called to a contemplative life of prayer and study of the word (Acts 6:4 cf. Ephesians 4:11-16).
 From that life his ministry flows to the church.
 The pastor was never called to be a rock-star communicator or bench-mark business leader.
 He was called to model redemption and shepherd the flock of God (1 Peter 5:1-4 cf. Acts 20:28).
-Perhaps pastors should consider putting away their John Maxwell and Nelson Searcy books and picking up the Bible and the church fathers.
+Perhaps those serious about pastoral care should consider putting away the John Maxwell and Nelson Searcy books and pick up the Bible and the church fathers again.

-I’m concerned about the pastor who makes growing the church the goal instead of glorifying God the goal.
+- I’m concerned about the pastor who makes growing the church the goal instead of glorifying God the goal.
 There is no biblical mandate for growing the church.
 Sure there is one for propagating the gospel and making disciples.
 But the chief end of man is to glorify God and enjoy him forever.
 There is nothing in Scripture, except pride, that drives pastors to drive the flocks they are supposed to be tending.
 This is the very opposite of pastoral care.

-I’m concerned about the pastor who reads and teaches the Bible literally instead of literarily.
-This is not to suggest the Bible is not important or any less God’s word.
-It’s to say the Bible is literature, divine literature to be sure, but literature nonetheless.
+- I’m concerned about the pastor who reads and teaches the Bible literally instead of literarily.
+This in no way suggests the Bible is any less God’s word.
+It is to say the Bible is literature, divine literature to be sure, but literature nonetheless.
 That means it needs to be read and understood as God’s word to us (or for us) in the context of its literary genre.
 Not all the Bible is prescriptive; and none of it was written to be used as a random list of verses cherry-picked capriciously to beat people up or defend our personal ideas and beliefs.
 The Bible is the holy canon which reveals God to us through the person and work of Jesus Christ.
 Pastors who mishandle God’s word are extremely dangerous and will not offer appropriate pastoral care.

 About Scott Postma